 Since your Curnutt was actually built, valved, sprung and pre-loaded according to your specific rider weight, skill level and type of riding you mostly enjoy, your Curnutt shock is about 95% tuned to you right from the factory.
 The other 5% will be the Bottoming Control, and tuning your Rebound Damping.
-This section will speak to Bottoming Control and the air pressure that affects it.
+The 'BOTTOMING CONTROL' section on page 11 will address Bottoming Control and the air pressure that affects it.
+(If you have an AIR shock, please see its addendum.)
 Rebound Damping will be addressed in a following section.
-Your Curnutt ITD/XTD Shock is a true fluid-damped, coil-over shock which, uniquely, uses air pressure to control bottoming (as well as reduce fluid foaming).
-The range of air pressure needed inside your Curnutt ITD/XTD is between 65 and 100 psi.
+Your Curnutt XTD Shock is a true fluid-damped, coil-over shock which, uniquely, uses air pressure to control bottoming (as well as reduce fluid foaming).
+The range of air pressure needed inside your Curnutt XTD is between 65 and 100 psi.
 This means, between these minimum and maximum pressures lies an ideal setting for the control of bottoming the rear suspension over a given terrain.
 As said initially, your shock's compression damping is mostly set for you at the factory, yet, adjusting the air pressure will tune your shock's ability to resist bottoming - an important feature for the life and longevity of your Curnutt Shock and Foes Frame.